How to Fix a Cracked Sewer Pipe: Expert Advice from Almco Plumbing

 1. CIPP (Cured-in-Place Pipe) Lining

-Best for minor to moderate cracks in sewer or drain pipes, especially underground pipes.
-A resin-saturated liner is inserted into the damaged pipe.
-Then, it is inflated and cured in place to form a strong, seamless new pipe inside the old one.
+This one’s best for minor to moderate cracks in sewer or drain pipes, especially those buried underground.
+We slide a resin-soaked liner into the messed-up pipe, then inflate it and cure it right there.
+It forms a strong, totally seamless new pipe right inside the old one.
+It’s a game-changer.

 2. Epoxy Pipe Lining

-Best for cracks and corrosion in pipes (especially cast iron) that have not structurally collapsed.
-After cleaning the interior of the pipe, plumbers coat it with liquid epoxy that hardens and seals the cracks from the inside.
+This is ideal for cracks and corrosion in pipes (especially cast iron) that haven’t completely caved in.
+After we clean out the inside of pipe, plumbers spray it with liquid epoxy, which then hardens up and seals all the cracks from the inside out.
+It’s pretty neat how it works.

-Why It’s Effective: It is non-invasive, corrosion-resistant, and extends the life of older pipes without excavation.
+Why It’s Effective: It’s non-invasive, fights corrosion, and really extends the life of those older pipes without needing to dig anything up.

 3. Sectional Pipe Replacement (Traditional Repair)

-Why It’s Effective: It provides a permanent, direct fix, which is ideal when the pipe is easy to access.
+Why It’s Effective: It gives you a permanent, straight-up fix, which is perfect when you can easily get to the pipe.

 Professional cracked pipe repair methods are designed not only to solve the immediate problem but also to prevent future plumbing issues, saving you time, stress, and money in the long run.